Ion exchange resin structure

 Various other functional groups

 Most of the above special resins are of the chelating type.
 They are able to form complexes with metals.
 Their name is derived from the Greek word Χηλή meaning "claw", because the metallic ions are captured like in a claw.
 The picture on the right shows a metal complexed by the iminodiacetic functional group of a chelating resin.
 The chelating resins make complexes only with multivalent metals.
 These complexes are very stable.
-Therefore, these resins have a high selectivity and are capable of removing metals from solution selectively.
+Therefore, these resins have a high selectivity and are capable of removing metals from solution preferentially.
 See examples in the resin types page, with the corresponding applications.

 A summary of the most common resins and their active groups is shown in the "resin types" page.